Oldman10000/workout_buddy/README.md

 I am a fitness 'veteran' and I want:

 1. To be able to quickly construct my workout
+2. To have a range of exercises to choose from
-2. To be able to add my own custom exercises if what I want to do is unavailable
+3. To be able to add my own custom exercises if what I want to do is unavailable
-3. To challenge myself
+4. To challenge myself
-4. For my workout to be saved on the app next time I visit
+5. For my workout to be saved on the app next time I visit

 ## Scope